SPECIAL SESSION #1

 Faculty of Mechatronics, Armament and Aerospace, Military University of Technology, Poland

-Unmanned Aerial Vehicles (UAVs), Unmanned Aircraft Systems (UASs), Remotely Piloted Aircraft Systems (RPASs) or commonly used drones all describe one and the same thing: an aircraft or aircraft-system that is controlled from a remote without a pilot onboard.
-Nonmatter how you call them, they are becoming the most popular and growing sector in aviation.
-EASA and national governments introduce laws for UAVs to secure safety for all airspace users.
-At the same time scientists, researchers and developers all over the World work on new measurement sensors, actuators, navigation and control systems to support reliability, simplify control and include maximum autonomy for all flights.
-This special section focuses on their work to present modern metrology and instrumentation developed for Unmanned Aerial Vehicles.
-That is why suitable topics for this Special Session include but are not limited to:
+Unmanned Aerial Vehicles (UAVs), Unmanned Aircraft Systems (UASs), Remotely Piloted Aircraft Systems (RPASs), or commonly used "drones" all describe the same thing: an aircraft or aircraft system controlled from a remote without a human pilot onboard.
+No matter what you call them, they are becoming aerospace's most popular, skyrocketing sector.
+JARUS, EASA, FAA, and other national CAAs introduce a law for UAV operations to secure all airspace users' safety.
+SESAR has launched a U-Space demonstrators network to speed up the implementation of the Unmanned Traffic Management (UTM) systems.
+At the same time, scientists, researchers, and developers all over the World work on new measurement sensors, actuators, navigation, and control systems to support reliability, simplify control, and include maximum autonomy in flight.
+This Special Session focuses on their work to present modern metrology and instrumentation developed for Unmanned Aerial Vehicles.

 Lt.
 Col. Konrad Wojtowicz is an assistant professor and researcher at the Faculty of Mechatronics, Armament, and Aerospace of the Military University of Technology, Warsaw, Poland, where he is currently serving as an Associate Dean for Students and International Affairs.
 He is a former Laboratory of Avionics and Air Armament Head.
 He has participated in UAV development projects funded by the EU and NATO.
 He has been a speaker in ATC projects funded by NATO in the field of UAVs.